shibon1/Apache-with-ansible/README.md

-#In that project you can:
+#In this project you can:
 1- Install ansible
 2- Configure easy-rsa
 3- Install apach2 automatic